 - Is your insurance coverage payable in US dollars?

 - Is your plan provided by a company licensed to do business in the United States, with a US claims payment office and a US phone number

 - Can you provide an entire copy of the policy in English with US dollar amounts?

-If your plan meets ALL of the requirements, you must submit an online Spring 2015 International Student Spring Waiver Request.
+If your plan meets ALL of the requirements, you must submit an online 2015-2016 International Student Spring Waiver Request (available on or after 06/01/2015).
 If your plan DOES NOT meet all of the requirements or you cannot provide proof of the same, you WILL NOT obtain a waiver, so please do not submit a request for one.
 F-1 & J-1 International Students should not purchase any other health insurance until they are certain their waiver request will be approved.
 Review the Guidelines to determine if your plan meets ALL of the College's requirements.